Foundation Learning

 • Excellent teaching and support through small class sizes

-• Planned and supported transition from school to college
+• Planned and supported transition from school to college and beyond

 • Key English and Maths sessions